 - Discuss why you are interested in pursuing a legal education and how you see yourself using your law degree in the future.

 You must answer questions 1 and 2 (maximum 2,000 characters each).

 - Discuss any of the following considerations that are relevant to your application:

 - Performance considerations

-You must answer question 1 and question 2.
-You may answer question 3 if 1 or more of the following considerations apply directly to your personal experience:
+You may answer question 3 (maximum 2,500 characters) if 1 or more of the following considerations apply directly to your personal experience:

 - growing up in family circumstances that are not conducive to educational achievement (e.g., family size, level of parental education, quality of support or other factors)

 - growing up in a low-income community or household

 - overcoming substance abuse

 - working substantial hours in paid employment while being a full-time student, as required by economic circumstances